D1no/excalidraw-spectate/README.md

 The collaborator elements (🔴) however, though still state managed by ReactJS, are rendered directly inside the canvas.
 They are not DOM elements, cannot be hidden with CSS and therefore need to be controlled with JavaScript by either

-- (A) patch the minified JavaScript code that renders the canvas (hacky, but easy to implement) or
+- (A) patch the minified JavaScript code that renders the canvas (hacky, but easy to implement)
 - (B) dispatching state updates directly to the ReactJS fiber tree (elegant, but more difficult to implement)
+- (C) identifying and use Excalidraw globals outside of the ReactJS scope to change relevant states (limited, but less intrusive)

 ## Understanding the Inner-Workings